School can be described in so many different ways.

 Moral – A moral education differs from an academic education.
 Academic schools are usually secular and teach you how to think, while strictly moral education will teach you right from wrong.

-Multicultural – A multicultural education will allow students to
+Multicultural – A multicultural education will allow students to see the world from varying cultural perspectives and learn to respect cultural diversity in their community.

 Personalized – A personalized learning experience will mean that you get to learn things that are relevant to you personally and you get to learn in ways that you find fulfilling.
 You might learn different things (or in different ways) to your peers.